codemotozu/GithubActionsDockerAzure/README.md

 sometimes the "word by word pronunciation" is incomplete

 The voices from speak and translate should have an option to slow ,normal and fast pronounciation

+below "word for word translation" give the option to the user to listen A1-A2 Vocabulary [x]

+B1-B2 Vocabulary [x]

+C1-C2 Vocabulary [x]